-A: With the Veterans permission we can connect them with a wide range of community partners contacts that facilitate programs all over southeastern Wisconsin and northern Illinois.
+A: With the Veterans permission we can connect them with a wide range of community partners contacts that facilitate programs throughout southeastern Wisconsin and northern Illinois.

-Q: Can I borrow adaptive equipment from the VA?
+Q: Can I borrow adaptive equipment from VA?

 A: Veterans may check out recreation therapy equipment for their personal use for a short time, depending on the item.
 If a Veteran is not already a part of the outpatient recreation therapy program, their provider must place a consult to Outpatient Recreation Therapy for use and trial of adaptive equipment.
-If a Veteran is medically appropriate for adaptive equipment, such as sport wheelchairs or adaptive cycles, the VA may be able to provide the Veteran with this equipment at no cost, if the Veteran is medically appropriate.
+If a Veteran is medically appropriate for adaptive equipment, such as sport wheelchairs or adaptive cycles, VA may provide this equipment at no cost.
 To find out how to qualify, please speak with your recreation therapist.